 BUSINESSEUROPE - in 1949 the Conseil des Fédérations Industrielles d'Europe (CIFE) was started by the national industrial federations from the six member states of the European Coal & Steel Community.
 This body become the Union des Industries de la Communauté européenne (UNICE) in March 1958.
 In 2007, the organisation changed its name into BUSINESSEUROPE, the Confederation of European Business.
 The members of BUSINESSEUROPE are 40 member federations, representing 20 million companies from 34 countries.
 Its main task is to ensure that companies' interests are represented and defended vis-à-vis the EU institutions with the principal aim of preserving and strengthening corporate competitiveness.
 BUSINESSEUROPE is active in the European social dialogue to promote the smooth functioning of labour markets.

-UEAPME is the employers’ organisation representing the interests of European crafts, trades and SMEs at EU level.
-UEAPME is a recognised European Social Partner.
-It is a non-profit seeking and non-partisan organisation.As the European SME umbrella organisation, UEAPME incorporates 82 member organisations from 34 countries consisting of national cross-sectorial SME federations, European branch federations and other associate members, which support the SME family.
-UEAPME represents more than 12 million enterprises, which employ around 55 million people across Europe.
+SMEunited is the employers’ organisation representing the interests of European crafts, trades and SMEs at EU level.
+SMEunited is a recognised European Social Partner.
+It is a non-profit seeking and non-partisan organisation.As the European SME umbrella organisation, SMEunited incorporates 82 member organisations from 34 countries consisting of national cross-sectorial SME federations, European branch federations and other associate members, which support the SME family.
+SMEunited represents more than 12 million enterprises, which employ around 55 million people across Europe.

 Arnold de Boer